mmikowski/powercss/README.md

 PowerCSS will throw an exception if it cannot perform the requested method.
 It should be invoked within a `try-catch` block.

-## Use libraries instead of frameworks
-If you are considering using an SPA framework, please read [Do you really want an SPA framework?][3] first.

 ## Release Notes
 ### Copyright (c)
 2016 Michael S. Mikowski (mike[dot]mikowski[at]gmail[dotcom])